Students studying in library

 • Try to proofread your work before uploading it to the appointment form

-• Be prepared for synchronous virtual sessions ahead of time (be sure you have a strong WiFi connection, webcam, and headphones, and have downloaded MS teams; instructions on how to do so are below)
+• Be prepared for online synchronous virtual sessions ahead of time (be sure you have a strong WiFi connection, webcam, and headphones, and have downloaded MS Teams)

-• Come to synchronous sessions prepared with questions (or submit these questions along with your paper for asynchronous sessions)
+• Come to in-person and online synchronous sessions prepared with questions (or submit these questions along with your paper for asynchronous sessions)

 • Please note that writing tutors will work with you on one assignment per session.
 After completing the session, please spend an equal amount of time working on the piece before making another appointment.

-• Be mindful of the comments you have received, and please make these revisions before scheduling another eTutoring appointment
+• Be mindful of the comments you have received, and please make these revisions before scheduling another tutoring appointment

 We look forward to working with you!